The Complicated Marketing of Health and Wellness In-Store

 One of the easiest ways to engage your shopper is provided through a quick scan of a QR code, allowing your shopper to find the information they’re looking for, and then some.

-Quick Response codes in your store signage, shelf toppers and point-of-purchase displays can take your shopper to videos, tutorials, product comparisons, customer reviews.
+Quick Response codes in your store signage, shelf toppers, and point-of-purchase displays can take your shopper to videos, tutorials, product comparisons, and customer reviews.
 Pretty much anywhere you can think of, allowing them to personally choose their own pathway to obtaining the information.

 Informational Signage